theshaune/fluent/README.md

 ## Thoughts

 Explore the use of semantic grid names.
-For example, using `.grid`, `grid-i`, inside of a `.component` can break it up and make it *feel* a little strange. by using selectors that target anything with `-grid` affixed we can keep the semantic classes, keep the css dry and the added benifit of now being able to target specific grid areas semanticaly .
+For example, using `.grid`, `grid-i`, inside of a `.component` can break it up and make it *feel* a little strange. by using selectors that target anything with `-grid` affixed we can keep the semantic classes, keep the css dry and the added benifit of now being able to target specific grid areas semanticaly.
+Although this seems like a nice idea, i believe it would be difficult to get across to an entire team and i belive it may be difficult to keep consistent, almost too abstract an relies on a strong knowledge of advanced css selectors.
+But it definitely worth exploring the potential for this.

-Explore use of escaped characters such as @ to represent media() *class="12of12 | @sm-6of12 | @md-4of12"*
+Explore use of escaped characters such as @ to represent media() ~~*class="12of12 | @sm-6of12 | @md-4of12"*
-- This worked well, It was visually easy to identify and quick to learn, consider implementing.
+- This worked well, It was visually easy to identify and quick to learn, consider implementing.~~ I have added the current way that i bevlieve is semantic and very easy to understand to the documentation, I am not sure if I have got it completely correct, possily using @-sm, @-md may be better for max-width use cases, this can be closed once this has been explored.

 Explore the use of brackets.
 *padding(-1), padding(0), padding(1), p(-1), p(0), p(1)*